Heaps and Priority Queues

 A binary heap is a complete binary tree where every parent satisfies an ordering constraint:

 • Min-heap: every parent is less than or equal to its children.
 The root is the minimum.
+Think of it as a tournament bracket where the best player always rises to the top.

 • Max-heap: every parent is greater than or equal to its children.
 The root is the maximum.

 The heap property applies only between parent and child -- siblings have no ordering relationship.
+This is weaker than a BST, which fully orders left and right.

 Array Representation